Is my child ready to return to school?

 Supporting your child’s eating disorder recovery starts with how you talk about yourself and others.
 Embrace and demonstrate body positivity or body neutrality.
 Avoid talking about dieting, your weight, or your clothing sizes.
 Show your child that you love, accept, and are grateful for the body you live in.
 And avoid commenting on other people’s weight or body size, whether they are strangers, celebrities, athletes, or otherwise.

 As an added bonus, if you have the means and space, you may want to work on a garden with your child.
-Then they can see where their food came from and feel pride and accomplishment in helping their food grow.
+Then they can see where their food came from and feel pride and accomplishment in helping with growing their own food.

 Prioritize regular therapy sessions

 Just because your child has completed an eating disorder treatment program, that doesn’t mean that the work is done.
 Recovery is a lifelong process, and everyone’s journey looks a little different.
 It’s important for your child to receive ongoing professional care, such as therapy, so they can build upon the skills they learned in treatment and have a resource for dealing with issues that may arise.
-Start out with two or three therapy sessions per week and overtime, you may be able to reduce the frequency.
+Start out with two or three therapy sessions per week, and over time, you may be able to reduce the frequency.
+Be sure to always follow the guidance of your treatment team.

 Lastly, it’s important to educate yourself on the signs of an eating disorder relapse so that you can get your child help sooner rather than later.
 Generally, a relapse means that your child has returned to a pattern of disordered eating behaviors.
 Beyond observable behaviors, your child may be struggling emotionally and mentally, which can be difficult to detect if they are good at hiding their distress.